dreamfactorysoftware/dreamfactory-book-v2/content/en/docs/Installing and Configuring DreamFactory/A Installing DreamFactory on Windows Server/_index.md

 ## Import URL rewrite rules

 In the IIS window, open the "URL Rewrite" icon.
-TO import url rewtie rules:
+TO import url rewrite rules:

 1. Click the "Import Rules" option on the right side
 2. Using the `...` icon, browse to `{dreamfactory_dir}/public/.htaccess`